 I told them, “But the bus never stopped into town – he just kept going along the highway.”

 “He would have stopped if you had bought a ticket there,” my friend declared.
-So this is a possibility, and if true would have saved us about three-quarters of an hour’s worth of travel and a 250-peso taxi ride.
-My friends will report back!At this point I will add, again, that c) in Mexico, different bus lines often have a different bus stations.
-The bus station near where we were staying is a Primera Plus station which means their schedule, from the Central, looked like this: The important thing to note here is that the schedule is not that great for Manzanillo.
-But there is a 12:30 bus to Melaque, probably arriving in central Puerto Vallarta around 1:15 and in Melaque about 4:15.
+This possibility turned out to be true.
+My friends left from the Carranza Street Primera Plus station (exactly where they thought it was on the map) at 8:45 arriving in Melaque around noon, thus saving three-quarters of an hour’s worth of bus travel and a 250-peso taxi ride.
+There is also 12:30 bus to Melaque, probably arriving in central Puerto Vallarta around 1:15 and in Melaque about 4:15.
 Melaque is not a bad place to spend a few days with easy local bus access to Barra, La Manzanilla and Colomilla plus a choice of several full-fledged buses going to Manzanillo an hour or so away.
 So back to our trip.
 The lunch bag we received contained a Bimbo croissant with ham and cheese and some galletas (cookies), both quite edible and accompanied by a peach yogurt that I had purchased in town.

 The bus made only one stop, at Melaque, and the snack vendors crowded on to sell their wares before we departed.
 When I had checked out Manzanillo online I had seen that the ‘Bus Station’ in that city was only a few blocks from the hotel we had booked.
 But I was forgetting that c) in Mexico, different bus lines often have a different bus stations.
 So in fact, the bus we had caught in the middle of a dusty industrial zone in PV arrived in the middle of a dusty industrial zone in Manzanillo.